Social and environmental responsibility: sights on 2023

 26% less CO2 per tonne of product output versus 2018

-To learn more about Eramet's CSR approach, consult the Group's CSR roadmap and CSR report:
+To learn more about Eramet's CSR approach, consult the Group's CSR roadmap, CSR report and CSR press pack:

 Ethics & Compliance: actively defend our values

 Our areas of activity and our international positioning mean we are extremely vigilant about fully complying with regulations and ethical standards.
 That's why our Ethics Charter meets the most stringent standards in all areas: anti-corruption, conflict of interest management, fraud, protection of human rights, etc. A specific governance system has been implemented within the Group and is steered by several bodies and tools designed to ensure strict application.

 The Ethics and Compliance Department